DSakura207/NgaPostStatus/README.md

 Double click post date, on a post's right corner.

-The script will then retrieve and analyze the post's data, and show its status using .
+The script will then retrieve and analyze the post's data, and show its status using NGA style alert dialog.